esamford/Duplicate_Image_Remover/README.md

 images themselves, and choose which one to remove, if either.

 ## Features ##
+* There are three different options to choose from when deciding how many images to check.
+    * Two images: Choose two individual images and compare them.
+    * One folder: Choose a folder with the images you would like to check, and all possible combinations of images in that folder will be compared.
+    * Two folders: Choose two different folders containing images, and each image in the first folder will be compared with all images in the second.

 * When the program thinks it has found a duplicate image...
     * ...it displays information about each potential duplicate, including the name of each image, the image paths, the image dimensions, the amount of storage space used by each image, and the file type.